 Never mind the uncanny resemblance to Blue Bottle Coffee (a pioneering California-based specialty coffee company), Blue Bird is one of Hungary’s top coffee roasters.
 They sell 11 types of premium Arabica sourced from nine countries, in both ready-to-drink and packaged form, out of an impossibly cool storefront in the heart of the Jewish Quarter.
 The tiny, multipurpose space serves as their roasting, storage, and coffee making facility, all in one.
 Blue Bird’s filter coffee (includes everything from V60 to Chemex, Aeropress, Frenchpress, Siphon, and cold brew options) is on par with the best specialty coffees in New York or San Francisco.

-Opened in 2012, My Little Melbourne was one of the first cafés to bring A+ quality specialty coffee to Budapest, which resulted in a cult following that still continues to surround them.
-Leveraging the rightful success, they recently opened a brew bar next door focusing on cold brews and filter coffee (using V60, AeroPress, and French press brewing devices), while the original premise continues to serve espresso based drinks like cappuccino and latte.
-In addition to My Little Melbourne's seemingly unstoppable popularity, it's located in the heart of Budapest's trendy and increasingly touristy old Jewish Quarter, so the somewhat inflated prices aren't surprising.
-For most foreigners they will still feel like a bargain..
+Opened in 2012, My Little Melbourne was one of the first cafés to bring specialty coffee to Budapest, which resulted in a cult following that still continues to surround them.
+Leveraging the rightful success, they opened a brew bar next door focusing on cold brews and filter coffee (using V60, AeroPress, and French press brewing devices), while the original premise continues to serve espresso based drinks like cappuccino and latte.
+My Little Melbourne is located in the heart of Budapest's trendy and increasingly touristy old Jewish Quarter, so the somewhat inflated prices aren't surprising - for most foreigners they will still feel like a bargain..

 Escape the noisy downtown street and enter through the yellow ceramic tiles into the 19th century courtyard of Fekete Café.
 The marble well located in the center of the tranquil courtyard is one of those turn of the 20th century Budapest surprises that hide behind many sooty facades.
 Weather permitting, enjoy your morning coffee in the open air courtyard..